-This is the web address of your website, like TheCommonCentsClub.com.
-If you already have a domain that you registered with another source, such as GoDaddy, you’d type under “I have a domain name.”
+Your domain name is the web address of your website, like TheCommonCentsClub.com or KeepCalmWriteOn.com.
+If you already have a domain that you registered with another source, such as Namecheap or GoDaddy, you’d select “I already have a domain.”

 I’ll continue through the steps as if you are picking a new domain.
 If you already have a domain, the steps will only be slightly different and you’ll have to transfer your domain name over to Sitground for hosting.

 9. Fill In Your Account Information.

 You will be able to choose to pay for 1, 2, or 3 years by clicking on the drop-down menu next to Period.
 You’ll pay the least today if you choose to pay for 1 year, however, you’ll get the best value (rate per month) if you pay for 3 years.